Jojodicus/dittrich.pro/content/setting-up-windows.md

 When working within the UEFI, it's often recommended to have the matching manual open for reference, either as a book or digitally on a phone or second PC/Laptop.
 The manual often provides even more information about specific settings and where to find them, as the builtin explanations and search functions are typically rather lacking.
 If your mainboard didn't come with a physical copy, you can find the digital version on the website of your mainboard's manufacturer (i.e. Asus, MSI, ...).
 The manual will also include on how to get into the UEFI in the first place, as different brands have different keybinds for it.
 The most common one, however, is by spamming <kbd>Insert</kbd> while booting.

+It's recommended make sure the UEFI is on the most up-to-date version.
+This is important for system stability, security and also for some features that were unavailable in previous versions.
+Most manufacturers have a detailed guide on the website, in the manual or as a YouTube video on how to update your UEFI firmware.
+The most common and reliable option is often an image file downloaded from the website.
+This has to be put onto a FAT32 formatted USB stick and then selected within the UEFI update option.

 ## XMP

 XMP, like its derivatives EXPO and DOCP, is a predefined overclocking configuration for your RAM.
 After installing your RAM and booting for the first time, it will most likely not run at its advertised speeds, but at the default JEDEC-specification, often 2133 MTs for ddr4 and 4800 MTs for ddr5 respectively.
 To run at advertised speeds, **enable XMP** in the UEFI.